 A foreign national who, in the opinion of an officer, is inadmissible or does not meet the requirements of this Act becomes a temporary resident if an officer is of the opinion that it is justified in the circumstances and issues a temporary resident permit, which may be cancelled at any time.

-The Immigration, Refugees and Citizenship Canada (“IRCC“) TRP manual provides officers with the following guidance on issuing TRPs:
+The Immigration, Refugees and Citizenship Canada (“IRCC“) TRP guidelines provides officers with the following guidance on issuing TRPs:

 The TRP is always issued at the discretion of the delegated authority and may be cancelled at any time.
 The delegated authority will determine whether the need for the:

 foreign national to enter or remain in Canada is compelling; and

 foreign national’s presence in Canada outweighs any risk to Canadians or Canadian society.